 • Check that your pharmacy is part of the plan’s network.

-• Make sure the premium, deductibles, and other costs fit into your budget.
+• Ensure the premiums, deductibles, and other costs fit your budget.

-• Know that if you choose to enroll in Part D at a later date and go without Part D coverage, you’ll face a permanent late enrollment penalty.
+• Know that if you choose to enroll in Part D later and go without Part D coverage, you’ll face a permanent late enrollment penalty.

 • Enroll, then pay your first premium.